cyclingProfessor/humannetwork/README.md

 -----
 Compilation can be done by going in the src directory and typing:

-> javac Server.java
+> ant jar

+Ths creates an execuatble jar, HumanNetworkServer.jar, in the "jar" directory.

+The jar file is self contained and can be run anywhere.
 The server can be started with:

-> java Server
+> java -jar HumanNetworkServer.jar

 The server has several optional arguments which are parsed in a standard way:
    "?", "Print a help message"